nightjourney123/Tagalog-Grammar-and-Spelling-Corrector/README.md

 The program is a Tagalog grammar and spelling corrector using LSTM and RNN.
 The model is an Encoder-Decoder Model and uses a Beam Search for the Search Algorithm.
+This code was used in my thesis for Filipino Sign Language to Tagalog and Tagalog to Filipino Sign Language translator.
+It was awarded with Gold Thesis in the ECE department for T1 AY 2023-2024